 A fiber-optic cable is made up of optical fibers, which can range in number from two to several hundred.
-Fiber-optic cables are made of extremely thin strands of glass or plastic.
+Linden Photonics fiber-optic cables are made of extremely thin strands of glass or plastic.
 These optical fiber cables use optical or light-based technology to transmit data between two locations.
 The light beams would exit the optical fiber cable (OFC) at the opposite end after traveling down it.
 To convert the light pulses into electrical information that the computer can understand, a photoelectric cell will be needed.

 Light repeatedly hits the walls as it travels down the fiber optic cable.
 Due to the extremely shallow angles at which it strikes the glass, the light beam does not escape through the edges.
 Then, as if the glass were a true mirror, it reflects.
 We call it complete internal reflection.
 The cable structure is another element that keeps it inside the pipe.

 The main benefits of fiber cable are its increased bandwidth and reach.
 Due to their ability to deliver high-speed broadband services, optical fiber cables (OFC) are now favored over outdated copper telecom cables.
 Over 100 meters, copper wires lose 94% of the signal while optical fiber only loses 3%.
 Additionally, optical fibers last longer than copper wires, which are significantly more brittle.
 While optical fibers do not emit signals that can be intercepted, copper wire is very easy to tap.
 When compared to copper wires, optical fiber provides much lower latency (the amount of time needed to perform data transmission).

 Types of Fiber optics cable